Skip to main content

 Figure \(\PageIndex{19}\): Addition of additional ubiquitin to form chains

-Similarly, protein sumoylation is a reversible posttranslational modification whereby a small ubiquitin-like modifier (SUMO) protein is covalently attached to a target.
+Similarly, protein sumoylation is a reversible posttranslational modification in which a small ubiquitin-like modifier (SUMO) protein is covalently attached to a target protein.
 Like ubiquitin, SUMO is linked to a lysine side chain of target proteins and is removed by SUMO-specific isopeptidases.
 Sumoylation controls many aspects of nuclear function.
-Protein sumoylation is involved in many extranuclear neuronal processes and potentially in a wide range of neuropathological conditions.
+Protein sumoylation is involved in many extranuclear neuronal processes and may be implicated in many neuropathological conditions.

 Figure \(\PageIndex{10}\) shows ubiquitin (1UBQ, magenta) and SUMO-1 (1A5R, cyan) superimposed.
 Note the similarity in their structures even though they share only 18% sequence identity.
 Key amino acids are shown in spacefill.